 I was recently persuaded that I should sell some of my existing art works.
 I have succumbed to pressure and decided to print some A6 cards and mounted prints, which will be available for purchase at events and direct from myself.
 I have also set up a Redbubble shop to broaden the product range carrying the images.
 It’s all very exciting – seeing one’s work on everything from t-shirts and clocks to duvet covers and bath mats.

 What makes a good pen?
 Well, it isn’t necessarily the price tag.
 Some of my favourite pens cost me less than £5.
-My Yongsheng 016, for example, is a lovely little pen – slim, pretty, metal-bodied, with a surprisingly good fine hooded nib and is a very good writer for the £2 and some pence that it cost.
-Of course, at that price, I have no qualms at all about filling it with shimmer or sheen inks, though just because it was cheap, does not make me value it less or treat it carelessly.
+My Yongsheng 016, for example, is a lovely little pen.
+Slim, pretty, metal-bodied, with a surprisingly good fine hooded nib, it is a very good writer for the £2 and some pence that it cost.
+Of course, at that price, I have no qualms at all about filling it with shimmer or sheen inks.
+Though just because it was cheap, does not make me value it less or treat it carelessly.
 Continue reading “Cheap As Chips”

 Well, you can’t expect a post every day!

 I didn’t get around to Sunday’s ink, Pelikan Edelstein Aventurine, until quite late and then had a bit of a near miss as I tried to fill a pen that already had Cornflower blue ink in it.
 I don’t think I adulterated the sample as it’s still a nice deep green, but if you are familiar with the ink and it looks wrong, please let me know.

 I have to admit that I cheated!
 Today’s ink should have been the Diamine Shimmer Mystique, but since I only just reviewed that and FB seems to have chosen that particular image for the blog post link, I decided that would be a bit dull and blind swapped it with another day.
 Thus, today’s ink was actually Pelikan Edelstein Ruby, along with a Rose Cream chocolate.